 Hawaii locals often light up their vehicles and trucks to welcome the festive season.
 It is done so for an unplanned holiday parade and for roadside spectators to vibe on the Christmas songs while driving through the towns.
 The yearly Lights on Rice festival, which takes place in Lihue in the first week of December, offers a more ceremonial parade experience on Kauai.
 It would really be a great idea to celebrate Christmas in Hawaii.

-Another core holiday tradition without which Christmas feels incomplete is the Christmas songs.
+One of the other core holiday traditions without which Christmas feels incomplete is the Christmas songs in Hawaii Christmas event.
 It’s Christmas in Hawaii; it has to be different.
 The Hawaiians sing their own versions of the Christmas carol on guitars and ukuleles.
 Hawaiians have completely unique Christmas tunes.

 Songs are sung in the Hawaiian language during all the family feasts.
 This family feast eventually becomes a sing-a-long, and how can you forget about the hula dance?
 The traditional holiday season in Hawaii sounds so much more fun than the usual one, right?

 Hawaii has a variety of species when it comes to dolphins.
 This helps the Hawaiians to add a creative element to Christmas in Hawaii.
-Santa Claus does not arrive with reindeer but in an outrigger canoe, which Dolphins pull.
+Santa Claus does not arrive with reindeer.
+Well, what else would he come in?
+Santa arrives in an outrigger canoe, which Dolphins pull.